wuuuuuuuah/iArt.ai_Lab_Tech_Stack/README.md

 ## How to use
 - Just need to config your environment (conda is recommaned)
 <pre><code> pip3 install -r requirements.txt </code></pre>
-- If you are trying to work on "Model Deployment", use the requirements in model_deployment
+- If you are trying to work on "Specific Place", use the requirements in that place
-<pre><code>cd ./model_deployment
+<pre><code>Specific_Place=...
+cd ./$Specific_Place
 pip3 install -r requirements.txt </code></pre>

 ## Framework